 Crown Vetch For Food Plots

-good erosion control.
-It makes excellent cover for quail and good forage for
+Crown Vetch is used in food plots as it makes excellent cover for quail and good grazing forage for

-deer.
-It will shed seeds through the summer for quail and other game birds.
-Also
+vetch to feed.
+Crown Vetch will shed seeds through the summer for quail and other game birds.
+Crown Vetch makes an excellent food plot for

 Crown Vetch is a perennial,